Loading...

 How to consume english besan chilla, tea unsweetened without glucose spikes

-Engage in light physical activity like walking for 10-15 minutes after your meal to help your muscles utilize the glucose in your bloodstream more effectively.
+Engage in light physical activity, such as a 10-15 minute walk, after your meal to help use the glucose in your bloodstream.

 healthspan-mbl